 Although cervical cancer is almost completely preventable and treatable, it kills over 300,000 women each year around the world, with 1 woman diagnosed every minute.
 90% of these women live in poor countries, where vaccines and screening are not commonly provided.

 Various campaigns have been done to raise awareness about cervical cancer and its link with HPV but more is never enough.
 Here is your complete guide to cervical cancer in Hong Kong, reviewed by Dr. Patricia Poon, specialist in Clinical Oncology in Hong Kong.

 What is Cervical Cancer?

 Cervical cancer is a type of gynecological cancer.
-There are five main types of gynecological cancers and the four other ones are: ovarian cancer, endometrial/urine (womb) cancer, vulvar and vaginal cancer, and trophoblastic disease.
+There are five main types of gynecological cancers and the four others: ovarian cancer, endometrial/urine (womb) cancer, vulvar and vaginal cancer, and trophoblastic disease.

 Cervical cancer forms in the cervix (the organ connecting the vagina and uterus) due to uncontrolled growth of abnormal cells.
 The cervix is covered by a thin layer of tissue composed of ectocervix (squamous cells).